-British Society of Haematology: Information for adult patients with immune thrombocytopenia in the setting of COVID-19 pandemic
+British Society for Haematology: Information for adult patients with immune thrombocytopenia in the setting of COVID-19 pandemic

-- The British Society of Haematology has issued advice to help keep patients with immune thrombocytopenia safe during the COVID-19 pandemic.
+The British Society of Haematology has issued practical guidance for the assessment and management of patients with Immune Thrombocytopenia (ITP) during the COVID-19 pandemic.
+It covers:

-British Society of Haematology: Guidance on shielding for Children and Adults with splenectomy or splenic dysfunction during the COVID-19 pandemic
+British Society for Haematology: Guidance on shielding for Children and Adults with splenectomy or splenic dysfunction during the COVID-19 pandemic

 - Patients should ensure they are up to date with their vaccinations.

 - Patients taking regular prophylactic antibiotics should be encouraged to continue.

 - Those who are not taking antibiotics should have a supply at home to take if unwell and instructed to do so by a clinician.